Cosmos-0118/TidyWindow/docs/settings.md

 ## Overview

-The Settings page centralises global preferences for how TidyWindow behaves in the background: telemetry sharing, startup behaviour, tray presence, notifications, and the PulseGuard watchdog.
+The Settings page centralises global preferences for how TidyWindow behaves in the background: telemetry sharing, startup behaviour, tray presence, notifications, PulseGuard, **and now the in-app update checker**.
 Changes propagate immediately to supporting services (startup tasks, notification channels, privilege monitors) and are persisted via the `UserPreferencesService`.
+Update checks read a lightweight JSON manifest hosted in `data/catalog/latest-release.json`, compare it to the local assembly version, and surface download/release-notes links without requiring a fresh installer every time.

 ## Purpose